 As we come close to wrapping up Q1 of this year, the Cyber threat landscape is probably far different than what anybody ever imagined last year.
 A lot of this has been fueled by the recent conflict with Russia and the Ukraine, where the escalated threat of even worse Ransomware is now a reality.
-The biggest fear now is that of a massive assault onto our Critical Infrastructure, in a simultaneous attack, cutting off food, water, and even electricity all at once.
+The biggest fear now is that of a massive assault on our Critical Infrastructure, in a simultaneous attack, cutting off food, water, and even electricity all at once.

 So far nothing has happened, but nobody is discounting it out either.
 But apart from this, what are some of the other trends that are occurring which have been lurking, but not too much talked about?
 We examine some of these in this article.

 Here is the rundown:

 - AI is going to boom further: With everything that is going around us, IT Security teams have probably or even exceeded their breaking points of keeping track and fighting off the latest threat variants.
 It’s not that they don’t have the tools in place to help them, but they often need to be tweaked and optimized on a regular basis so that they do capture the information that is real, and not a false positive.
 Because of this, many teams are now resorting even further to the use of Artificial Intelligence (AI) and Machine Learning (ML).
 Although the algorithms that drive these two also had to be tweaked often in the past, they now have advanced to the point that they don’t need as much anymore.
 Also, they have become very affordable, as you can custom build an AI or ML system straight in the Cloud either with the AWS or Microsoft Azure.
 In fact, the bulk of the Fortune 500 are now ramping their efforts in this regard.
 But there is a flip side here as well: As much good AI and ML can bring to the table, the Cyber attacker is also using it for nefarious purposes, such as creating Deep fakes and launching Synthetic ID Fraud attacks.